tudat-team/tudat-space/docs/source/index_examples.rst

     **Github Repository**
     ^^^

-    The same examples are available on Github, both as Jupyter notebooks and regular *.py* files, in the ``tudatpy-examples`` repository.
+    The same examples shown above available on Github, both as Jupyter notebooks and regular *.py* files, in the ``tudatpy-examples`` repository.

     +++